Kamala Sankaram: Life

-The daughter of an Indian father and a white American mother, Sankaram was born in Orange County, California, and grew up largely in Ramona, a small town in San Diego County.
+The daughter of a Telugu father from India, and a White-American mother, Sankaram was born in Orange County, California, and grew up largely in Ramona, a small town in San Diego County.
 She took some piano lessons as a child, but her interest soon turned to theater.
-She said, “I was in a theater show called Choice in Southern California.
+She grew up listening to Telugu movie soundtracks and Carnatic music with her father, and Debussy and Rachmaninoff with her mother.
+She said, "I was in a theater show called Choice in Southern California.
 I would do these big dance and song numbers and that’s what got me even more interested in it.
-I wanted to be on Broadway!”
+I wanted to be on Broadway!"

 In 1996, Sankaram moved to New York to attend Sarah Lawrence College.
-After graduation, her father, who wanted her daughter to become a physician, “offered to pay for graduate school as long as she didn’t study music.”
-This led Sankaram to undertake a doctorate in cognitive psychology at the New School of Social Research.
+She then went on to earn a doctorate in cognitive psychology at the New School of Social Research.
 Her 2013 dissertation examines how interactivity affects the way people process information on the Internet.
-She concludes, “Reading on the Internet may also have the potential to create a more positive effect on reading in the form of deeper information processing.
-In particular, reading may be enhanced by the presence of some form of interactive, two-way communication, such as a comments section.”
+She concludes, "Reading on the Internet may also have the potential to create a more positive effect on reading in the form of deeper information processing.
+In particular, reading may be enhanced by the presence of some form of interactive, two-way communication, such as a comments section."